 - You can also freeze the muffins in a freezer bag with as much air removed as possible for up to 3 months.
 Thaw at room temperature or in 15 second increments in the microwave.

 - I like using whole milk Greek yogurt in this recipe.
-You can use regular style yogurt if you prefer.
+You can use regular style yogurt if you prefer, just add 2 tablespoons additional all-purpose flour to ensure that the batter isn’t too runny.

 - I prefer mini chocolate chips since they are more evenly distributed through the muffins but you can use regular ones if you prefer.
 If you use regular size chocolate chips, I would use 1 cup.